 If you have a portable radio (for example) and it’s set aside for emergencies – or if you don’t plan to use it for months – then you should remove the batteries from the battery compartment to prevent a potential slow discharge and the resulting leak and corrosion.

-The device shown in the photos above is one of those closet LED lights which automatically turn on when it senses motion.
-I keep several of them in a few hard-to-reach cupboard spaces in my camping trailer so I can see what’s in there more easily.
-I had forgotten to remove the batteries last year and since the device is always ‘on’ while ‘sensing’ for motion, the slow parasitic drain killed the batteries and they subsequently leaked.
+The device shown in the photos above is one of my closet LED motion lights.
+I keep several of them in a few hard-to-reach cupboard spaces in my RV so I can see what’s in there more easily.
+I had forgotten to remove the batteries last year and the slow parasitic drain killed the batteries and they subsequently leaked.

 How to clean battery corrosion